awhillas/mindikatta2/Readme.md

 Nut tracking (Django) web app.

-This is a Django app that is deployed on a single "fat" lambda function (AWS).
-The Database us currently hosted on <https://supabase.com/> which is free atm.
+This is a Django app that is deployed on a Raspberry Pi.

 ## TODO

-- [ ] Lambda step function to run once a week to backup DB on supabase (as it doesn't offer backups on free tier).
+- [ ] Figureout some sort of backup system for DB

 ## Setup